Don't sell, buy, build, or remodel until you can look ALS in the eye and deal with

 for a few years of power chair use but might begin to peel up in time.

 together like hardwood or laminate.
-They are quiet and wear as well as comparable quality
+They are quiet, can be 100% waterproof, and wear as well as comparable quality

 A large expense in ALS is making your home accessible.
 Changes to your home to make it